axelarnetwork/axelar-examples/CONTRIBUTING.md

 ### Introduction

-`Axelar Examples` is a collection of examples and tutorials for the Axelar Network.
+`Axelar Examples` is a collection of examples for the Axelar Network.
 Before you start, we encourage you to read the rest of this document, which contains information on how and what you can contribute.

 ### Getting Started